zencart/documentation/content/user/admin_pages/locations/countries.md

 ![Countries](/images/countries.png)

+Enabled countries show at the top of the list.

 The address format and shipping status can be seen in the right sidebar, which is opened when a country is selected.

 ![Countries - USA](/images/countries_usa.png)

+## Disabling Countries

+In your Admin->Locations/Taxes->Countries screen, you can click on the green "status" icon to toggle the country's status off.
+Or if it's red, click the red icon to turn it on.
+The screen updates immediately with the change.